 TIP: You can remove or Uninstall Microsoft Office or Office 365 using this tool from Microsoft.

 Uninstall individual Office programs

-You cannot uninstall individual Office 2010 programs.
-If you want to install only specific Office programs, you must uninstall Office 2010 first, and then reinstall it using a custom installation, and selecting the programs that you want to install.
+You cannot uninstall individual Office programs.
+If you want to install only specific Office programs, you must uninstall Office first, and then reinstall it using a custom installation, and select the programs that you want to install.

 - In the Choose the installation you want dialog box, click Customize.

-- On the Installation Options tab, right click the program(s) that you do not want installed.
+- On the Installation Options tab, right-click the program(s) that you do not want to be installed.